elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

   * Start new sections with second level Markdown headers `##`.
 First level headers are reserved for module and function names.

   * Place documentation before the first clause of multi-clause functions.
 Documentation is always per function and arity and not per clause.

+  * Use the `:since` key in the documentation metadata to annotate whenever new functions or modules are added to your API.

 ## Doctests